Kaezon/go-registry/README.md

 # go-registry

-## A thread-safe generic registry type for Go applications
+## An generic interface for the registry pattern

-Because adding a registry pattern to each project can result in a lot of code duplication, I decided to write a basic registry that could handle being used across multiple goroutines.
+Because adding a registry pattern to each project can result in a lot of code duplication, I decided to write a basic registry to slim down other projects.

 The registry itself accepts empty interface for the values to be registered, so there's no need to worry about type here.
 I do realize that this is not necessarily the best answer to making a